onedata/onedata-documentation/doc/administering_onedata/onezone_tutorial.md

 This section describes the steps needed to install and configure Onezone service in production, either using Docker images or directly using our packages.
 For instructions how to setup test deployments with minimal effort checkout our [Getting Started](https://github.com/onedata/getting-started) repository - this tutorial is roughly equivalent to [scenario 3.0](https://github.com/onedata/getting-started/tree/master/scenarios/3_0_oneprovider_onezone_multihost).

 ## Installation
-Onezone can be deployed using our [official Docker images](https://hub.docker.com/r/onedata/onezone/) on any [Linux OS supporting Docker](https://docs.docker.com/engine/installation/#supported-platforms) or using packages that we provide for *Ubuntu Wily*, *Ubuntu Xenial* and *Fedora 23*).
+Onezone can be deployed using our [official Docker images](https://hub.docker.com/r/onedata/onezone/) on any [Linux OS supporting Docker](https://docs.docker.com/engine/installation/#supported-platforms) or using packages that we provide for *Ubuntu Xenial* and *CentOS 7*).
 Docker based deployment is the recommended setup due to minimal requirements and best portability.

 **Onezone** service can be deployed on multiple nodes for high-availability purposes, in such case either the Docker setup or the packages need to be installed on all nodes where the **Onezone** should be deployed.
 This tutorial assumes **Onezone** will be installed on a single node.